-- (a) Marketing agent refers to a registered company that works to promote products of other companies. - (b) Advertisement (newspaper, TV and magazines) - (c) Flyers, catalogues, etc.(d) Domestic expo and exhibition refer to the expo / exhibition made in the country. - (e) Overseas expo and exhibition refer to the expo / exhibition made outside the country. - Online medium statement refers to the written or recorded statement distributed to the members for the purpose of marketing / promotion. - Search engine optimisation (e.g. Google, Yahoo) is a database which stores the links web page and a keyword or phrase that can be accessed via the internet.
+- (a) Marketing agent refers to a registered company that works to promote products of other companies. - (b) Advertisement (newspaper, TV and magazines) - (c) Flyers, catalogues, etc. - (d) Domestic expo / exhibition refers to the expo / exhibition made in the country. - (e) International expo / exhibition refers to the expo / exhibition made outside the country. - (f) Online medium statement refers to the written or recorded statement distributed to the members for the purpose of marketing / promotion. - (g) Search engine optimisation (e.g. Google, Yahoo) is a database which stores the links web page and a keyword or phrase that can be accessed via the internet. - (h) Social networking website (e.g. Blog, Twitter, Facebook, etc.) is a platform to build social networks or social relations among people who share similar interests, activities, backgrounds or real-life connections.

-- (h) Social networking website (e.g. Blog, Twitter, Facebook, etc.) is a platform to build social networks or social relations among people who share similar interests, activities, backgrounds or real-life connections. - (i) Event sponsorship refers to the relationship which the company offers financing to other companies, corporation organisation, etc. in exchange of promotional opportunities. - (j) Not applicable
+- (i) Event sponsorship refers to the relationship which the company offers financing to other companies, corporation organisation, etc. in exchange of promotional opportunities. - (j) Not applicable